jamiewilbraham/azure-docs/articles/cognitive-services/Translator/custom-translator/overview.md

 [Custom Translator](https://portal.customtranslator.azure.ai) can also be programmatically accessed through a [dedicated API](https://custom-api.cognitive.microsofttranslator.com/swagger/) (currently in preview).
 The API allows users to manage creating or updating training on a regular basis through their own app or webservice.

 The cost of using a custom model to translate content is based on the user’s Translator Text API pricing tier.
-See the Cognitive Services [Translator Text API pricing webpage](https://azure.microsoft.com/pricing/details/cognitive-services/translator-text-api/) for pricing tier details.
+See the Cognitive Research Technologies [Translator Text API pricing webpage](https://azure.microsoft.com/pricing/details/cognitive-services/translator-text-api/) for pricing tier details.

 ## Securely translate anytime, anywhere on all your apps and services